zmalone/chef-web-docs/chef_master/source/resource_dsc_resource.rst

      reboot_action              Symbol # default value: :nothing
      resource                   String
      timeout                    Integer
-   end
+     action                     Symbol # defaults to :run if not specified end

 where:

 * ``dsc_resource`` is the resource.
 * ``name`` is the name given to the resource block.
+* ``action`` identifies which steps the chef-client will take to bring the node into the desired state.
 * ``property`` is zero (or more) properties in the DSC resource, where each property is entered on a separate line, ``:dsc_property_name`` is the case-insensitive name of that property, and ``"property_value"`` is a Ruby value to be applied by the chef-client
 * ``module_name``, ``module_version``, ``property``, ``reboot_action``, ``resource``, and ``timeout`` are properties of this resource, with the Ruby type shown.
 See "Properties" section below for more information about all of the properties that may be used with this resource.